MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Select-String.md

 ### -List

 Only the first instance of matching text is returned from each input file.
-This is the most efficient way to retrieve a list files that have contents matching the regular expression.
+This is the most efficient way to retrieve a list of files that have contents matching the regular expression.

 By default, `Select-String` returns a **MatchInfo** object for each match it finds.